sedislab/SENTIL/sentil-embedded/README.md

 # sentil-embedded

-The SENTIL streaming monitor for microcontrollers.
-SENTIL is a runtime verification engine for Signal Temporal Logic; this library runs its deterministic streaming monitor on a board, on the same compiled core the desktop tools use, so a sketch gets the same robustness numbers a workstation would.
+SENTIL on microcontrollers.
+SENTIL is a runtime verification engine for Signal Temporal Logic; this library runs its deterministic streaming monitor and its synthesis layer on a board, on the same compiled core the desktop tools use, so a sketch gets the same numbers a workstation would.
+The directory holds the generic embedded library and a packaging for each ecosystem under `packaging/`, starting with Arduino.

 ## Scope

+A microcontroller cannot host statistical model checking or the GPU paths, so this target leaves those out, and the MILP synthesis backend with them since it needs an external solver.
+Everything else fits: the streaming STL monitor, the numerics, open-loop planning by gradient or CMA-ES, the receding-horizon controller, and the safety filter, all running on the chip with no standard library.

-A microcontroller cannot host statistical model checking, controller synthesis, or the GPU paths, so this target leaves them out and ships the streaming STL monitor in full.
-You write a temporal property, feed one sample per loop, and read the quantitative robustness: a positive margin says the property holds and by how much, a negative one says how far it has failed.
-The per-sample cost is flat and the memory is proportional to the formula's windows, not to the length of the stream, which is the whole point on a device.
+For monitoring you write a temporal property, feed one sample per loop, and read the quantitative robustness: a positive margin says the property holds and by how much, a negative one how far it has failed.
+The per-sample cost is flat and the memory is proportional to the formula's windows, not to the length of the stream.
+For control you give the controller a model and a spec, and each step it plans an input from the live state within a fixed step budget, since a board has no wall clock to bound an anytime search.

 ## A first monitor